OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 Please note that information provided in this FAQ is subject to change as discussions with government are ongoing.
 We will continue to update this document as necessary and identify changes as they become available.

-For the initial launch of the vaccination program, 327 pharmacies in three public health units (Toronto, Windsor-Essex County and Kingston, Frontenac and Lennox & Addington) were selected to participate.
+For the initial launch of the vaccination program in March 2021, 327 pharmacies in three public health units (Toronto, Windsor-Essex County and Kingston, Frontenac and Lennox & Addington) were selected to participate.
 As a result of the short turnaround time for onboarding, the Ministry had decided to select pharmacies from these public health units who were currently participating in the Universal Influenza Immunization Program (UIIP) as they would have already been inspected for cold chain management and approved by their local public health unit.
 Due to the overwhelming response from pharmacies who were ready and willing to help with vaccination efforts, OPA, the Neighbourhood Pharmacy Association of Canada (Neighbourhood Pharmacies) and the Ministry worked closely together to select stores based on an equitable process.

 In total, 472 sites were submitted for consideration through a call for nominations that was shared through OPA’s Owners Advisory Council and Board of Directors and with members of the Neighbourhood Pharmacies.
 These sites consisted of 321 corporate and 151 independent/banner pharmacies.
 A systematic methodology was applied to the selection of participating sites including ensuring equitable representation from both corporate and independent/banner pharmacies as well as utilizing influenza vaccine administration claims data obtained from the Ministry for the 2019/2020 and 2020/2021 flu seasons as a surrogate marker to inform discussions on individual pharmacy capacity.
 The pharmacies in each category (corporate and independent) were ranked from highest to lowest by the average number of flu vaccinations administered per day, recognizing the urgent need for pharmacies to administer a fixed allocation of vaccine within a 2.5-week time period, and prioritized for selection to participate in the initial launch of publicly funded administration of COVID-19 vaccines.